Richard More (Mayflower passenger): Death and burial

 According to the Mayflower Society records, he died in Salem after 19 March 1693/4, but before 20 April 1696.
 There is documentary evidence that he was alive in 1694 and dead in 1696.
 His gravestone gives an age of 84, but it is more likely that Richard was unsure of his birth date.
 The gravestone in the old Salem burial ground gives a date of 1692.
 But the date, and additional words 'a Mayflower pilgrim', were added at some point between 1901 and 1919, and provoked some outraged reaction in the local press.

 Richard More is buried in what was known as the Charter Street Burial Ground but is now the Burying Point/Charter Street Cemetery in Salem, Massachusetts.
 He is the only Mayflower passenger to have his gravestone still where it was originally placed sometime in the mid-1690s.
-Also buried nearby in the same cemetery were his two wives, Christian Hunter More and Jane (Crumpton) More.

-If the 1696 date is correct, Richard More was the last surviving male passenger of the Mayflower, which would have left Mary Allerton, daughter of Pilgrim Isaac Allerton, as the last survivor altogether.
-She died 28 November 1699.